frederikb96/mount-storage-ssh-rclone/README.md

 - Stop and disable the `mount-storage` systemd service.
 - Remove the mount and check scripts.
 - Remove the rclone configuration and other related files.
+- Mind: rclone and bindfs will not be uninstalled, as it may be used for other purposes.

 This provides a clean removal of the automated mount storage setup.